 Lee Leah Blalock

-Adjunct Assistant Professor, Art and Technology Studies, Low-Residency MFA (2011).
 BS, 1994, Spelman College, Atlanta; AA, 1999, Bauder College, Atlanta; MFA, 2011, School of the Art Institute of Chicago.
-Exhibitions and Performances: Museum of Contemporary Art, Chicago; Neue (Solo Exhibition), Hyde Park Art Center, Chicago; Art Gallery of Mississagua; Leitmotif, Nuit Blanche, Toronto; IMPACT Performance Festival, Chicago; Chicago Public Access Television; ExTV; Kepco and Gallery Dot, Ulsan, South Korea; Le Flash!, Nuit Blanche, Atlanta; Baldwin Burroughs Theatre, Atlanta; Mint Gallery, Atlanta; Woodruff Arts Center, Atlanta; Alliance Theater, Atlanta; StudioPlex, Atlanta.
+Exhibitions and Performances: Art Institute of Chicago, Museum of Contemporary Art, Chicago; Neue (Solo Exhibition), Hyde Park Art Center, Chicago; Art Gallery of Mississagua; Leitmotif, Nuit Blanche, Toronto; IMPACT Performance Festival, Chicago; Chicago Public Access Television; ExTV; Kepco and Gallery Dot, Ulsan, South Korea; Le Flash!, Nuit Blanche, Atlanta; Baldwin Burroughs Theatre, Atlanta; Mint Gallery, Atlanta; Woodruff Arts Center, Atlanta; Alliance Theater, Atlanta; StudioPlex, Atlanta.
 Radio: Free Radio SAIC, freeradiosaic.org; Vocalo 89.5fm, Chicago/NW Indiana; Numbers.fm.

 Experience at SAIC

 I received my MFA from SAIC and was truly inspired by my talented colleagues, the generous faculty, and my graduate advisors.
-Teaching here has given me the opportunity to extend my own experiences while sharing processes that come directly from my studio practice.
+Teaching here has given me the opportunity to expand my own experiences while sharing processes that come directly from my studio practice.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.